flapjacksauce/learn_Git/getting_started/what_is_git.md

     * functions
     * structures
     * macros

-    > contains all information that is necessary for the project and all information relating commits
+    > Contains all information that is necessary for the project and all information relating commits
-	* remote repository address
+	* Remote repository address
 	* Contains a log that stores commit history
 	* Roll back to the desired version of the code